Les Maîtres du temps: Plot

 From the bridge, the others are alerted to Matton's escape in the ship's stolen shuttlecraft, and Jaffar gives chase in an emergency capsule.
 On the surface of Gamma 10, Matton encounters a horde of visually identical beings that resemble faceless angels.
 The beings capture Matton and Jaffar and imprison them.
 Yula and Jad, who stowed away in the emergency capsule, slip into Jaffar's cell and warn him that the hostile entity is a being of pure thought which mentally dominates other lifeforms, causing them to lose all sense of individuality and become its puppets, the angels.
 They attempt to free Jaffar, but are unable to before his captors return, and tell Jaffar that he and Matton can avoid being assimilated by resisting and exuding all the hate and contempt they can muster, though the act will likely destroy both the entity and them with it.
 Jaffar insists that he would rather die than live on as a slave.

 In a ritualistic ceremony, the angels bring Matton and Jaffar before the entity.
-Jaffar proposes they fight the angels together and trying to defeat at least some before being overwhelmed.
+Matton proposes they fight the angels together and trying to defeat at least some before being overwhelmed.
 Jaffar reveals that the true enemy is the entity, and tells him of the fatal method to fight and resist it.
-Matton, melancholy over his own worth, seems to find resolve.
+Matton, melancholic over his own worth, seems to find resolve.
 When they approach the entity, Matton shoves Jaffar aside, pleading for him to look after Belle before sacrificing himself in an apparent gesture of atonement.
 Perhaps uniquely suited to self-loathing, Matton successfully 'opposes unity', destroying the entity and himself.
 Freed of the entity's influence, the angels revert to their original selves, a varied group of spacefarers, both humans and other species.
 The stronghold of the entity collapses and explodes, and Matton is last observed by Jaffar to be writhing in agony, ensnared in flaming tentacles.

 Yula and Jad, directed by Jaffar to return the shuttle to the ship, are able to rescue Jaffar and the former captives from the collapsing stronghold and take them all onboard.
 Meanwhile, Piel befriends a local creature, a hippornithorhynchus, which accompanies him.
 A Interplanetary Reform Patrol Fleet cruiser catches up with Jaffar's ship, pursuing the royals and the treasure Matton stole.
 Jaffar suggests the rescued spacefarers hijack the Reform cruiser for themselves.
 During the strategy meeting, one of the rescued from Gamma 10, Onyx the Digeed of Gnaz, is revealed to be able to change his shape to resemble any object.
 Onyx will impersonate the missing treasure, allowing the spacefarers to get onto the Reformist ship.